TechToThePeople/civisualize/README.md

 {crmSQL query="somethingcool"}
 that will fetch the sql query from /queries/somethingcool.sql

+A 3rd option is to be able to fetch data from a report instance using a {crmReport...}.
+It's probably not super complicted, patch welcome and all that.

 Display data
 -----------

+The principle is to get the data in a template as a json, and apply d3 on it until it looks awesome.

-you simply have to add your template into template/Dataviz/Something.tpl and you can access it from http://yoursite.org/civicrm/dataviz/something
+you simply have to add your template into templates/dataviz/Something.tpl and you can access it from http://yoursite.org/civicrm/dataviz/something

 no matter if you use {crmAPI} or {crmSQL}, you end up with a json and a d3 loaded and ready to rock